Storm taking ‘tough-minded’ defensive approach during impressive start to 2020 season

 Five games into the WNBA’s shortened 22-game regular-season schedule, the Storm’s identity bears a striking resemblance to last year’s overachieving, defensive-minded team rather than the 2018 offensive juggernaut that steamrolled to a league championship.

 “We’re a pretty tough-minded team,” coach Gary Kloppenburg said.
-“We have good defenders and I think they pride in getting prepared every game.
+“We have good defenders and I think they take pride in getting prepared every game.
 They try to take some things away from everybody that we play.
 That’s our foundation.

 “… We have some excellent offensive players and a good offensive system.
 We’re able to do some things and score.
 We’re not really where we want to be on either side of the ball, but I think we’re making good progress toward that each game.”